 If you’re thinking about learning Danish it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting Danish language facts:

-Danish is a North Germanic language and is derived from Old Norse.
+The Danish language is derived from Old Norse.
 Originally the same language as Swedish, Old Danish evolved into Medieval Danish in the 12th century.
 In 1550, the orthographic choices of Christiern Pedersen for translating the Bible into Danish set the writing standards for Danish.

-Danish is spoken by around 6 million speakers and is an official language in Denmark and the Faroe Islands.
+Danish is an official language in Denmark and the Faroe Islands.

 Danish speakers can actually pretend to speak three languages.
 Indeed, Danish, Swedish and Norwegian are all derived from Old Norse.
 As a result, they share strong similarities and are mutually intelligible.

-There are three extra vowels in Danish compared to English: Æ, Ø and Å. Danish also has an extensive number of vowel phonemes – 27 in total.
+The three extra vowels are Æ, Ø and Å. Danish also has an extensive number of vowel phonemes – 27 in total.